civiccc/twigg/README.md

     twigg app # assumes `~/.twiggrc` at default location TWIGGRC=config.yml twigg app # custom location for configuration file

+# `twigg gerrit`

+This subcommand clones a set of projects from a Gerrit instance, or updates an existing set of clones.

 # Development

 Use Bundler when manually running or testing `twigg` subcommands from a local